Equilibrium and dynamical quantum phase transitions in dipolar atomic Josephson junctions: Discussion and conclusions

-In this paper, we have studied the effects of dipolar interactions on zero-temperature static and dynamical properties of many bosonic atoms trapped in a double well potential, thereby realizing a dipolar atomic Josephson junction within an extended two-site Bose-Hubbard framework.
+In this paper, we have studied the effects of dipolar interactions on zero-temperature static and dynamical properties of a Bose gas confined in a double-well potential, thereby realizing a dipolar atomic Josephson junction within an extended two-site Bose-Hubbard framework.
+Dipolar interactions are responsible for a pair tunneling term, usually neglected in the non-polarized case, which significantly alters both the equilibrium and nonequilibrium properties of the system.

-At equilibrium, we have shown that the inclusion of pair tunneling substantially modifies the structure of the many-body ground state.
+In equilibrium, we have shown that pair tunneling substantially modifies the structure of the many-body ground state.
 In particular, it induces parity modulations in the distribution of Fock-state probabilities and leads to a broader population spread across Fock states, reflecting enhanced many-body correlations.
-Concerning quantum criticality, we have demonstrated that the quantum phase transition toward the NOON state---corresponding to an imbalance-fragmented condensate---is strongly affected by pair tunneling.
+Concerning quantum criticality, we demonstrated that the quantum phase transition toward the NOON state---corresponding to an imbalance-fragmented condensate---is strongly affected by pair tunneling.
 In general, it shifts the critical interaction strength and, above a threshold, qualitatively changes the nature of the transition from continuous to first order.
-Furthermore, pair tunneling is responsible for a distinct continuous quantum phase transition toward a phase-NOON state, which, like the imbalanced NOON state, represents a fragmented condensate.
+Furthermore, pair tunneling gives rise to a distinct continuous quantum phase transition toward a phase-NOON state, which, like the imbalanced NOON state, represents a fragmented condensate.